Orchard Road

 The Orchard Planning Area is a planning area as specified by the Urban Redevelopment Authority.
 It is part of the Central Area located within the Central Region.
 Orchard is bordered by Newton in the east and north, Tanglin in the west, River Valley in the south and Museum to the southeast.
+It consists of three subzones, Orchard, Somerset and Tanglin (not to be confused with its neighbouring planning area).

 Toponymy

-Orchard Road got its name from the nutmeg, pepper and fruit orchards or the plantations that the road once led to.
+Orchard Road got its name from the nutmeg, pepper, and fruit orchards or plantations that the road once led to.
 Such plantations were common in the area in the 19th century.
 Previously, it was known in Hokkien as "Tang Leng Pa Sat Koi" (东陵巴刹街 (東陵巴剎街, Tang-lêng Pa-sat-koe, Tanglin Market Street)), and in Tamil, it was known as "Vairakimadam" (வயிராகி மடம்) inside town limits and "Māttu Than" (மேட்டு தான்) from Koek's Market to Upper Tanglin.

 Geography

 After more than a century as a two-way thoroughfare, Orchard Road became a one-way street east of Scotts Road in 1974. and entirely in 1977 when Orchard Boulevard was completed.
-The ever-lively street starts at the junction with Orange Grove Road which is the location of the Orchard Hotel.
+Orchard Road starts at the junction with Orange Grove Road, which is the location of the Orchard Hotel.
 It then stretches southeast across the Scotts Road–Paterson Hill junction, Orchard MRT station, Bideford Road, Somerset MRT station, Central Expressway, Dhoby Ghaut MRT station, and ends at the junction with Handy Road (just before Prinsep Street), where it becomes Bras Basah Road.
-It has an extensive underground infrastructure, including underground pedestrian walkways between the malls running underneath the street and other streets in the vicinity.
+It has extensive underground infrastructure, including underground pedestrian walkways between the malls running underneath the street and other streets in the vicinity.
 The numbers begin at Handy Road and end at Orange Grove Road.